-The Washington Rural Counties Insurance Program (WRCIP) is a property and liability risk and insurance pooling program for counties.
-The WRCIP was formed in 1998 with three founding member counties.
+The Washington Counties Risk Group (WCRG) is a property and liability risk and insurance pooling program for counties.
+The WCRG was formed in 1998 with three founding member counties.
 Current membership in the program is ten counties.
 A board of directors that includes an appointed representative from each member county governs the program.
 The Board of Directors contracts with Clear Risk Solutions, a third-party administrator, to carry out the day-to-day administrative, claims adjusting, marketing, account education, and risk management services.

-The WRCIP Board budgeted for a (\$428,000) loss this year, as they decided to use some of their equity to offset the premium rate increase.
-Claims and general expenses were in line with normal activity, which resulted in a WRCIP net loss of (\$337,226).
-This decreased the total net position to \$2,231,325.
+The WCRG Board budgeted for a (\$34,056) loss this year, as they planned to use some of their equity to offset the premium rate increase.
+General expenses and claims were in line with normal activity and budget; however, revenue was higher than budgeted.
+The addition of Skamania County as well as high interest rates increased premium revenue and interest income, which resulted in a WCRG net income of \$1,607,026.
+This increased the total net position to \$4,620,877.
 The pool's current assets consist of cash and equivalents, investments and receivables from its members and its reinsurance/excess carriers.
 The pool invests any excess cash with the Grant County Investment Pool.
 These investments allow short-term liquidity with favorable interest rates.
 Current liabilities are payables and reserves set aside for unpaid claims liabilities as determined by the pool's actuary.
-In addition, the WRCIP purchases a stop loss policy as another layer of protection to its membership.
+In addition, the WCRG purchases a stop loss policy as another layer of protection to its membership.
 The program funds its claims liabilities to the actuary ultimate loss pick and has assets to fund to the 80% confidence level.
-The WRCIP does not have any restrictions or commitments that affect the availability of pool resources for future use.
+The WCRG does not have any restrictions or commitments that affect the availability of pool resources for future use.